amandamiotto/2025March-nci-hpc-intro/index.md

 to give students a good introduction and overview of the tools available and how to use them effectively.

+## Meet our HPC Gadi

+Our workshop today is going to use the High Performance Compute Cluster named 'Gadi', which is located at the [National Computational Infrastucture](https://nci.org.au/about-us/who-we-are).

 > ## Prerequisites
 >
 > Command line experience is necessary for this lesson.
 We recommend the